 Kid Comfort Active & Kid Comfort Active SL

-The new, compact Lite Air contact back with ventilation makes this child carrier absolutely lightweight.
+The new, compact Lite Air contact back with ventilation makes this child carrier lightweight and easily packable for travel.
 The seating area for the child is a comfort zone with its simple-to-use and easy-to-access safety harness, the side access and the very soft cover material.

-For hands-on mothers, there is this frame backpack as an SL option: the carrying system is specially adapted to the female anatomy – for mothers looking for a child carrier that fits them perfectly with slimmer shoulder straps and conically shaped hip fins.
+For hands-on parents with smaller bodies, there is this frame backpack as an SL option: the carrying system is specially adapted to a narrower anatomy – for parents looking for a child carrier that fits them perfectly with slimmer shoulder straps and conically shaped hip fins.